By Liz Cuneo, Contributing Writer

 Before we talk about the solutions, let’s dive into the problems.
 As you may know, machine guarding forms a physical barrier to both guard machinery and protect employees.
 They also give visual signals to the operator to stay on task.

 Seems simple enough, yet OSHA named the lack of machine safeguarding as part of the “Top Ten List” of frequently cited employee safety violations of 2019.
-And, according to Colleen Halle, Vice President of Marketing & Business Development, Rockford Systems, LLC, there are a number of reasons for this, and it’s not as simple as you might think.
+And, according to Carrie Halle, Vice President of Marketing & Business Development, Rockford Systems, LLC, there are a number of reasons for this, and it’s not as simple as you might think.
 In fact, according to Halle, there are three common myths that prevent managers from safeguarding their machines.

 Myth vs. Reality